1) Seed-dispersal caused land animals by nourishing them.

-Some experts think the first proto-cycads began around 325-mya, although some experts with a stricter definition of a cycad think that it was as late as 280-mya.
+Some experts think the first proto-cycads began around 325-mya, although some experts with a stricter definition of what a cycad is think that it was as late as 280-mya.
 Thus due to timing, it appears that the fruiting cycads were the main symbiot of the first non-amphibious reptiles.
-Thus it appears that seed dispersal not only pulled life from the water causing the amphibians, but it also pulled animal life away from the water and caused the reptiles.
+Thus it appears that seed dispersal not only pulled life from the water causing the amphibians, but it also pulled animal life away from the water causing the reptiles.

 3) Seed spreading caused plants to offer fruit

 After some time, the plants began helping their symbiots (and the dispersal of their own seeds) by providing fruit nutrition outside the seed itself.
 This is why we have fruits of two parts.
 One part is tasty, soft, sweet fruit, and the other is the hard inedible seed, like with an avocado, peach or mango.
 The delicious edible fruit evolved as the symbiot-helping bribe.
 The hard inedible seed evolved as the part to pass through the digestive tract of the symbiot.